The Entranced Essence

 When I saw an Open Call on the theme of "Entranced Essence", hosted by a gallery that specialises in experimental and conceptual work, I immediately buried myself in the studio and finished three pieces that were calling out to be submitted.
 To my delight, all three works were accepted for the exhibition, also forming part of a backdrop for two performance art/spoken word/music evenings.

-The London gallery, RuptureXibit (+Studio), in keeping with their ethic of encouraging artists to stretch beyond their current boundaries, also gathers the exhibiting artists together for a mutual discussion of their work.
+The London gallery, RuptureXibit (+Studio), describe themselves as "an exhibition experiment run out of a working studio, staffed by working artists and volunteers", and in keeping with their ethic of encouraging artists to stretch beyond their current boundaries, also gathers the exhibiting artists together for a mutual discussion of their work.
 For the self-taught, especially, this is a really valuable opportunity.

 My three takes on "The Entranced Essence":